sunjh22/CNVPipe/README.md

 ### 08.1 freebayes

-Calling sample by sample (the problem is the accuracy).
-Then filter based on quality score, which is hard filter.
-Hope this will not affect our purpose to correct CNV.
-The allele frequency is critical here.
+Call SNP sample by sample (the problem is the accuracy).
+Then filter based on quality score and read depth, this is a critical step.
+We should set different threshold for different depth data.
+The accuracy of SNP calling will affect the correction of CNV in later step.

     freebayes -f ~/data/refs/hg38/analysisSet/hg38.analysisSet.fa mapped/sample1.bam > snps/freebayes/sample1.raw.vcf
+    bcftools filter -O v -o snps/freebayes/sample1.filtered.vcf -s LOWQUAL -e 'QUAL<10 || FMT/DP <5' --SnpGap 5 --set-GTs . snps/freebayes/sample1.raw.vcf
+    bcftools view -v snps snps/freebayes/sample1.filtered.vcf > snps/freebayes/sample1.snp.vcf

 ### 08.2 samtools + bcftools

 Almost the same as freebayes.

-## 09. Use SNPs to filter merged CNV set

-### 09.1 CNVfilteR
+### 08.3 GATK

-How to install and use it in snakemake?
-Or I need to write a simplified version in Python by myself.
-Or I need to find another tool that was implemented in Python.
-Directly download in R script if not installed.

-Run CNVfilteR:
-1. load cnv file
-2. load snv file
-3. filterCNVs
-4. plot single cnvs or all cnvs

-CNVfilteR applies a scoring model, which is based on fuzzy logic, to filter false positive CNVs.
-Briefly, copy number deletion could be filtered if there is over 30% (default) heterozygous snvs in CNV region; For copy number duplication, scoring model is used: the variants with allele frequency close to 50% will be given positive value ([0,1]), and variants with allele frequency close to 33.3% or 66.6% will be given negative value ([-1,0]), a total score is calculated for CNV region by summing up all the score of snvs in that CNV region; finally, positive value indicates FP CNV and should be filtered.

-This method requires as accurate SNP calling as possible.
-Is 10X data really suitable for this tool?
-We can rank the CNVs by score but not remove them.

-### 09.2 Adjacent regions

-Remove all CNVs in bad genomic regions

-## 10. Call CNV based on read-pair and split-read
+## 9. Call CNV based on read-pair and split-read

-### 10.1 Lumpy
+### 9.1 Lumpy

 Lumpy is written by C.
 Five steps to call CNV by Lumpy.
 1. get discordant reads (insert size over expected size or